Content protected from screenshots

 Related Questions

-What is the potential energy of a system of two like charges?
+What happens to the potential energy of a system when two like charges are brought closer together?

 2